mkner/robo-pid/docs/index.rst

-basic-pid
+robo-pid
 *********

-A classic PID controller for discretized time regulators that is is easy to use, works and does the job.
+A Python PID Controller for mobile robotics that can handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control using discretized timestop integration techniques

 .. toctree::
    :maxdepth: 1